hschafer2017/Sports-Multi-timer-Assistant/README.md

 When saving the times, if you choose the same lane for each timer (lane 1, for example), only one of the lane 1 times will show up in view times.
 But, you have to choose a lane, as you cannot view the times you've saved without it due to the nature of the data structure.
 The lane drop-down is set to save at lane 1, land 2, and land 3 by default in case the user doesn't specify a lane.
 I am hoping to implement a validation that will prohibit the times from saving if the user chooses the same lane number for two lanes in a heat.

 # Credits

 The Javascript functions running the stopwatch are modified from Coding with Sara's stopwatch [tutorial](https://codingwithsara.com/the-multiple-stopwatches-on-one-page-in-javascript-for-intermediates/) for this application.
 Some HTML was also modeled after her example, but modified to fit styling, multiple buttons, splits, and lanes.

-Reset functions were modified for the reset button to reset all stopwatches instead of refreshing the page, and individual reset buttons for each small stopwatch were removed as it was an unnessary feature for the UX of this project.
+For the JavaScript, reset functions were modified for the reset button to reset all stopwatches instead of refreshing the page, and individual reset buttons for each small stopwatch were removed as it was an unnessary feature for the UX of this project.
 Split functions were also added.
 Start/Stop functions were modified for a style change in buttons using jQuery.
+A main stopwatch was added for UX and so the coach could see the total time elapsed along with individual times, similar to a swimming scoreboard.
 Save Button to pass values to Flask and into MongoDB were added using Ajax.

 The Ajax function was modeled after this [post](https://stackoverflow.com/questions/37631388/how-to-get-data-in-flask-from-ajax-post) from Stack Overflow and modified to fit this project by looking at patterns of other Ajax uses and syntax.
 A prevent default was added to prevent the page from reloading when the AJAX call is made.

-Recursion in Jinja was used to iterate over the nested dictionaries in Python to render the times and meet data properly.
+Recursion in Jinja was used to iterate over the nested dictionaries in Python to render the times and meet data properly by ensuring that all lanes were looped through and displayed.
 This [method](https://stackoverflow.com/questions/21006574/flask-jinja2-iterating-over-nested-dictionaries/21006895) from Stack Overflow was followed as a guideline, and modified for the nature of my data structure.

 # Refactoring